KashyapAva/methane-prediction/README.md

 # Methane Flux Prediction using LSTM

-This project uses LSTM and GRU models to forecast methane flux emissions in maize fields using environmental predictors.
+This project uses RNN and LSTM models to forecast methane flux emissions in maize fields using environmental predictors.

 ## 🔧 Tools
 - Python